111th Priddis & Millarville Fair

 The Priddis & Millarville Fair is one of Southern Alberta’s oldest and largest country fairs.
 Located at the Millarville Racetrack and co-hosted with the Millarville Farmers’ Market, the Fair is the place to come to learn about Alberta’s agricultural history, touch the animals, view the creations of local artisans, gardeners, photographers and wood workers.
 We have antique tractors, cars and trucks that span generations, horse riding events of all types, and contests – pie eating, rooster crowing, watermelon eating, youth talent.

 With products made, baked or grown in Alberta, you can support local farmers and crafters while learning about our rich agricultural history.
 From field crops to honey bees and whether it is observing how livestock is graded or taking time to marvel at the great display of judged entries, there is no shortage of things to do at the Fair!
-Interested in home cooking & baking, arts & handicrafts, fibre arts, photography, woodworking, flowers, fruits and vegetables?
+Interested in home cooking & baking, arts & handicrafts, fiber arts, photography, woodworking, flowers, fruits, and vegetables?
 Then we have something for you.

 Anyone and everyone is welcome and encouraged to enter as an exhibitor at the Fair.
 The 2018 Fair Book will be published in May 2018.
 In the meantime, use the 2017 Priddis & Millarville Fair Book as a guide for inspiration and planning.